 Work hours during each affiliation will mirror the schedule of your Fieldwork Educator.
-Varied clinic schedules should be followed if less or more than 8 hours (example: four 10-hour work days).
+Varied clinic schedules should be followed (example: four 10-hour work days).
 Fieldwork 1A and Fieldwork 1B are a minimum of 7-hour work days for a minimum of 70 fieldwork hours.
-Fieldwork IIA and Fieldwork IIB are up to five days a week, full-time in a clinic, each for a minimum of eight weeks AND a minimum of 280 total hours.
+Fieldwork IIA and Fieldwork IIB are up to five days a week, full-time in a clinic, each for a minimum of eight weeks, AND a minimum of 280 total hours.
 For Fieldwork Level IIA and IIB, students are required to follow the work schedule of the fieldwork educator, even if it exceeds 40 hours per week or occurs on weekends.

-The student is required to "clock-in and out" on the time sheet provided.
+The student is required to "clock in and out" on the time sheet provided.
 Both the student and the Fieldwork Educator must sign the timesheet form.
 This form is to be presented to the SJC faculty during site visits and turned in at the conclusion of the semester.

 If the student must miss a day in the clinic, the student must contact both the Fieldwork Educator (FE) and Academic Fieldwork Coordinator (AFWC) and give a bona fide reason for missing clinic.
-Failure to notify both the fieldwork facility and SJC faculty of an absence could result in failure of that fieldwork rotation.
+Failure to notify both the fieldwork facility and the SJC faculty of an absence could result in failure of that fieldwork rotation.
 Additionally, absences from fieldwork will affect the student's final fieldwork grade.
+If a student's FE is not able to be at the site, the FE and/or the site manager will determine if the student is able to report to the site, with communication provided to the AFWC.
+In some cases, it may be appropriate for the student to be supervised by another clinician.
+If the student misses hours in this circumstance, they will not be penalized for the absence, but may need to make up the hours.